husnanasar2007-byte/Daykind/README.md

 - MIT App Inventor
 - Google Gemini API
 - Canva (UI & presentation)
+-
+## API Key Disclaimer
+This project uses the Google Gemini API.
+The API key is NOT included in this repository for security reasons.
+Users must add their own API key while testing or deploying the app.

 ## Hackathon Submission
 This project was developed as part of an online hackathon and focuses on meaningful AI integration rather than complex code.